rohnugu/base-drafts/draft-ietf-quic-http.md

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.

-QUIC reserves the first client-initiated, bidirectional stream (Stream 0) for cryptographic operations.
-All remaining client-initiated bidirectional streams are used for requests and responses.
+QUIC reserves the first client-initiated bidirectional stream (Stream 0) for cryptographic operations.
+All remaining client-initiated bidirectional streams are used for HTTP requests and responses.
 A bidirectional stream ensures that the response can be readily correlated with the request.
 This means that the client's first request occurs on QUIC stream 4, with subsequent requests on stream 8, 12, and so on.
 HTTP/QUIC does not use server-initiated bidirectional streams.